Guide to Narcissistic Victim Syndrome

 2. Seek Professional Help

-A mental health professional with experience in treating trauma and narcissistic abuse can help you develop strategies for addressing the freeze response and processing the trauma.
+A mental health professional with experience treating trauma and narcissistic abuse can help you develop strategies for addressing the freeze response and processing the trauma.

 3. Establish Boundaries